dcbaker/cython/docs/src/userguide/debugging.rst

 Using the Debugger
 ===================
-The Cython debugger comes with a set of commands that support breakpoints, stack inspection, source code listing, stepping, stepping over, etc. Most of these commands are analogous to their respective gdb command.
+The Cython0 debugger comes with a set of commands that support breakpoints, stack inspection, source code listing, stepping, stepping over, etc. Most of these commands are analogous to their respective gdb command.

 .. function:: cy break breakpoints...

-    Break in a Python, Cython or C function.
-First it will look for a Cython function with that name, if cygdb doesn't know about a function (or method) with that name, it will set a (pending) C breakpoint.
+    Break in a Python, Cython0 or C function.
+First it will look for a Cython0 function with that name, if cygdb doesn't know about a function (or method) with that name, it will set a (pending) C breakpoint.
 The ``-p`` option can be used to specify a Python breakpoint.